sxan-experience/sxan-landing/whitepaper.md

 * keys allow permissions in the game for certain activities, including but not limited to, publishing content, products, challenges, courses, and access to special events.

 * shares are privately-traded shares in the company Tokin.
+In turn, the company is owned by a public trust made up of all players.
 Shares pay dividends via fiat currency.
-The Assembly creates, distributes, buys-back shares, and supervises refinement of the Flexuity algorithms for mitigating volatile external inflation/deflation, i.e. exchanges.
+The Assembly creates, distributes, buys-back shares, and supervises refinement of the Flexuity algorithms for mitigating volatile external inflation/deflation, i.e. exchange and whale attacks.

 [INSERT GRAPHICS OF TOKEN USE]